Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Introduction

 We are in the era of Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{preskill2018quantum}.
 This motivates the development of variational quantum algorithms (VQA) that use a sequence of relatively short quantum circuits with parameters that are iteratively updated by a classical optimizer~\cite{peruzzo2014variational,cerezo2020variational2, bharti2021noisy}.
 VQAs have been designed for a wide range of problems, such as ground state and excited state preparation~\cite{kandala2017hardware, wang2019accelerated, nakanishi2019subspace, zeng2020variational,cao2021energy}, quantum state diagonalization~\cite{larose2019variational, cerezo2020variational}, quantum data compression~\cite{romero2017quantum, bondarenko2020quantum, cao2021noise}, quantum fidelity estimation~\cite{cerezo2020variationalf, chen2020variational}, and quantum compiling~\cite{sharma2020noise}.

 The Quantum Approximate Optimization Algorithm (QAOA) is the leading example of a VQA for combinatorial optimization\cite{farhi}.
-The repeated quantum evolution depends on classical input parameters that are adjusted iteratively $p$ times where $p$ is the level.
+The repeated quantum evolution depends on classical parameters which are iteratively updated.
 The final result is a calculated value for the cost function and a corresponding quantum state that encodes an approximate solution to a classical optimization problem.
 The QAOA is considered to be a good candidate for an algorithm that will be superior to classical algorithms reasonably soon \cite{harrow}, so many studies have focused on the experimental demonstrations for the QAOA in different physical systems~\cite{harrigan2021quantum,otterbach2017unsupervised,qiang2018large,pagano2020quantum,willsch2020benchmarking,abrams2019implementation,bengtsson2020improved}.
 However, it is generally thought that the standard QAOA will not be competitive with established classical methods until a time when quantum machines are considerably larger than they are today \cite {guerreschi, moll}.
 Thus there is intense activity to improve the QAOA~\cite{farhi2017quantum,yang2017optimizing,brady2021optimal,wecker2016training,li2020quantum,bravyi2020obstacles,lukin,zhu2020adaptive}, which would bring this time closer.
 That is also the goal of the present work.